OutSystems/docs-product/src/develop/testing/develop-test.md

 1. That logic would have to be replicated in the test logic, which is of course not desirable because the test would need an update every time the screen action changes.

 The best way to handle this problem is to encapsulate the logic that needs to be tested in a public action at a Core module level, which will then be used in the screen action.
-This way, the business logic can be tested through component testing, without depending on the implementation of UI tests, which are way more expensive to produce and maintain.
+This way, the business logic can be tested through component testing, without depending on the implementation of UI tests, which are much more expensive to produce and maintain.

 ### Anti Pattern #3: Unsupported Cross-Domain Referencing